thedraino/4760Assignment1/README.md

 final problem of the exercise.
 However, the different results found throughout the steps of the exercise can be found in "Answers" as mentioned above.

+You must first create the executable program if trying to use this code.
+Use the 'make' command to create the 'prog1' executable.
+To remove the executables and object files, use the 'make clean' command.

 Program Usage:
 In general, the project has three basic functions implemented at the command-line as follows:
   1) ./prog1 -h   : Display a help message to the user